hkirk/swtafp-slides/slides/11/actor-1.md

 #### Cont.

-6. Below the actor system, create an instance of your actor
+6. Below the creation of the actor system, create an actor instance

 ```fsharp
     let actor = spawn actorSystem "HelloActor"